Drmuhammadikram/mysite/content/data/_index.md

         Freshwater withdrawal as a share of available renewable resources, from 2000 to 2023.
 Values above 100% mean a country withdraws more than its renewable supply, drawing down aquifers or relying on desalination.

         {{< waterstress >}}
     design:
       columns: '1'
   - block: markdown
+    content:
+      title: 'Life satisfaction worldwide'
+      subtitle: ''
+      text: |-
+        How people rate their own lives on a scale from 0 to 10, across 162 countries from 2011 to 2025.
+Drawn from the Gallup World Poll and published annually in the World Happiness Report.

+        {{< happiness >}}
+    design:
+      columns: '1'
+  - block: markdown